yixuan/rcpp-note/source/api/RObject.rst

 - **AttributeProxyPolicy**: Defines member functions to work with attributes of objects.
 - **RObjectMethods**: Basic functions that apply to all API classes.

-In some sense, the whole functionality of **RObject** is divided into four parts that are represented by the classes above.
-In fact, that API classes in Rcpp are derived from **RObject** is just an illusion -- They actually inherit from these four basic classes instead.
-But since **RObject** is almost equivalent to the combination of them, it is no harm to regard **RObject** as the parent of other API classes.
+In some sense, the whole functionality of :cpp:class:`RObject` is divided into four parts that are represented by the classes above.
+In fact, that API classes in Rcpp are derived from :cpp:class:`RObject` is just an illusion -- They actually inherit from these four basic classes instead.
+But since :cpp:class:`RObject` is almost equivalent to the combination of them, it is no harm to regard :cpp:class:`RObject` as the parent of other API classes.

 Public Member Functions
 -------------------------